IDF Caterpillar D9: 2014 Gaza War

-In the first day of the operation, an IDF D9 bulldozer foiled a penetration terror attack in the beach of Zikim, killing two terrorists.
-Two others were killed by IDF patrol boat.

-The D9s also participated in the ground offensive, opening routes to tanks and infantry forces, and demolishing structures that were used by Palestinian militants.
+D9s participated in the ground offensive, opening routes to tanks and infantry forces, and demolishing structures that were used by Palestinian militants.
 On July 27, one D9 was hit by an anti-tank missile, killing its operator and wounding its commander.
 Another D9 demolished the building from which the missile was launched, killing 8 militants and capturing two more.
 The crew received a citation of recommendation (צל"ש, tzalash) for their action.

 D9T Panda

 In 2018 the Israel Defense Forces Combat Engineering Corps started to deploy and operate the "Panda" – a remote-controlled version of an armored Caterpillar D9T bulldozer.
 In 2018, Israel Aerospace Industries announced that it had signed a contract to equip the IDF with more D9T Panda dozers.
+In 2022-2023 the Panda entered regular service with the IDF.